 Are You Overweight?
-Three Proofs Show How It Wrecks Your Joints!
+Three Proofs Show How Obesity Hurts Your Joints

-Can Obesity Cause Joint Problem?
+Can Obesity Cause Joint Problems?
 By losing weight, you are not only reducing risks of heart failure and cholesterol increase but pain as well.
 In addition, experts were able to find out that obesity bone and joint problems lead to osteoarthritis.
-So, if you want to treat joint pain, you better give up your burger and fries obsession.
+So, if you want to treat joint pain, cut back on those double cheese bacon burgers and fries.

 Does Obesity Cause Joint Problems?